pikers/piker/README.rst

 - geared for collaboration within trader communities
 - zero interest in adoption by suits; no corporate friendly license, ever.
 - not built for *sale*; built for *people*
+- tools designed, from the ground up, to allow traders to define their edge and execute it

 fitting with these tenets, we're always open to new framework suggestions and ideas.

-building the best looking, most reliable, keyboard friendly trading platform is the dream.  feel free to pipe in with your ideas and quiffs.
+the aim is to build the most reliable, aesthetic, and keyboard friendly trading platform in the world.  feel free to pipe in with your ideas and quiffs.

 install